React JS - Working With Forms

 useRef Hook:

-variable does not trigger a re-render.
-Instead, the value is simply stored and persists across renders.username.current
+useState, changing the value of auseRefvariable does not trigger a re-render.
+Instead, the value is simply stored and persists across renders.username.currentholds the current value ("Vitthal"at the start).

 handleName function: